stevleibelt/typer-dramatiq-example/README.md

 Example installation using docker, typer and dramatiq.

 I could not find any example project out there with more than one actor defined, so I had written this one.
+Because of the nature of improving software, this repository showed a snapshot of dramatiq in the time of `2024-09-29` and is archived for the same reason.

 This example project has multiple branches.
 Each branch shows an implementation with possible issues.